-I cannot say that I have explored many places to celebrate St. Patrick’s Day, but it is difficult to imagine a better suited city than Chicago, Illinois.
-The Windy City provided a wealth of delicious food and captivating sights to go along with the company of a few of our good-timing friends.
+I can't say that I've explored many places to celebrate St. Patrick’s Day, but it is difficult to imagine a better suited city than Chicago, Illinois.
+The Windy City hosts a wealth of delicious food and captivating sights to go along with the company of a few of Taylor and I's good-timing friends.

-We arrived in the great city with a light snow that, against the quiet early morning streets, commanded the attention of my delirious mind and left me with a mystical first impression.
+We arrived at the same time as a light snow that, against the quiet and early-morning streets, commanded the attention of my delirious mind and left me with a mystical first impression.
 If it were not for the Hotel Tonight app, Taylor and I may have enjoyed the views of the city from the backseat of the car, but we were able to book a room just minutes before we arrived at 3 am.

-The next morning revealed a labyrinth of cold city streets tucked into a blanket of fog that hid the tops of the concrete towers.
-I marveled at the disappearing steel monuments as we made our way to Millennium Park to see The Bean.
-The Bean was much larger than I imagined and provided a great surface to make silly faces into.
+The next morning revealed a labyrinth of cold streets tucked into a blanket of fog that hid the tops of city towers.
+I marveled at the disappearing steel monuments as we made our way to Millennium Park in the New East Side of Chicago to see The Bean.
+The Bean was much larger than I imagined and was a fun mirror for silly faces and warped pictures.

-Our day continued on public transit as we made our way north to meet our friends for breakfast at the Chicago Bagel Authority.
+Our day continued on public transit as we made our way north to Ranch Triangle to meet our friends for breakfast at the Armitage location of Chicago Bagel Authority.
 Once we had filled our bellies with monstrous green bagels, we retired to a friend's apartment in Wrigleyville to catch up and let our food settle.

-The next day Taylor, our good friend Mitch, and I woke up to a fog-less view of the city in its entirety.
+The next day Taylor and I woke up to a fog-less view of the city in its entirety.
 It didn’t take us long to decide that Giordano's Pizzeria was the place that we needed to be for lunch.
-After a quick walk, we were greeted by groups of people waiting outside of the door.
-We were in no hurry, so we found a place to wait, lounge, and watch the monstrously deep dish pizzas being prepared in the kitchen.
-One tall, cold beverage later, we were seated and ordering what would be the best pizza that I’ve had to date.
-The two monstrous creations stopped all conversation when they landed on our table approximately two hours after our arrival.
-It was worth every second of the wait.
+After a quick walk, we came upon groups of people waiting outside of the door.
+We were in no hurry, so we found a place to lounge and watch the monstrous, deep dish pizzas being prepared in the kitchen.
+One tall, cold beverage later, we were seated and ordering what would be one of the best pizzas I've had.
+The enormous pizza pies stopped all conversation when they landed on our table approximately two hours after our arrival.
+They were worth every second of the wait.